-Remember — It’s always not just about fundraising
+Remember — It’s not always just about fundraising

-Fundraising emails are now part of the norm, and are usually used in addition to face-to-face, phone, social media and other online campaigns, and direct mail appeals.
+Fundraising emails are now part of the norm and are usually used in addition to face-to-face, phone, social media, and other online campaigns, and direct mail appeals.

 However, email marketing offers an opportunity to communicate with your audience without directly asking for money.
 You don’t want to be the organization that only reaches out when their hand is out for money.
 It’s far better to think about email marketing as a platform for building relationships.

 So with your email marketing, as with all of your online marketing, make sure you are highlighting your mission, building relationships with your supporters, and inviting them to engage beyond just asking for donations.